 The platform breakdown matters.

 The aggregate numbers from Shopify's earnings are useful for understanding the macro trend, but they flatten important differences between platforms.
-ChatGPT, Perplexity, Google AI Mode, and Microsoft Copilot send meaningfully different traffic — different in intent, different in conversion behavior, and different in where they draw their recommendations from.
+Shopify's own platform-level data breaks out ChatGPT, Perplexity, Google AI Mode, and Microsoft Copilot as distinct traffic sources, each meaningfully different in intent, conversion behavior, and where they draw their recommendations from.
 The strategy for each is not the same.

 ChatGPT Shopping